juychen/juychen.github.io/docs/2_Setup/SetupCloud9.md

 - Select Create an environment
 - Name it "aws-workshop-userxxx" which "userxx" is your user name to better identification of your instance
 - Select the instance type of "t3a.2xlarge".
-This instance type will have 32GB of memory and 8 CPUs to meet the minimun requirement of runing the workshop.
+This instance type will have 32GB of memory and 8 CPUs to meet the minimum requirement of running the workshop.

 ![Image](../../src/img/Setup/Cloud9-1.1.jpg)